CalSol/braintrain/lab1.md

 ## Lab 1.1: Getting started
 > Do these before the lab:
 >
-> 1. Do soldering training (make your own BRAINv3.3).
 > 1. Set up [the build system](https://github.com/CalSol/Tachyon-FW#setup). _If your focus isn't electrical, you may pair up with someone who has this set up instead.
 In the future, we may add instructions for using the mbed online compiler._

 1. If doing this lab during one of the scheduled training sessions, consider pairing up.